apache/druid/docs/querying/sql-api.md

 }
 ```

-You can additionally request a header with information about column names by setting `header` to true in your request.
+To request a header with information about column names, set `header` to true in your request.
 When you set `header` to true, you can optionally include `typesHeader` and `sqlTypesHeader` as well, which gives
-you information about [Druid runtime and SQL types](#data-types) respectively.
+you information about [Druid runtime and SQL types](sql-data-types.md) respectively.
 You can request all these headers
 with a request like:

 ```json